There's a zebra on the run in New Braunfels

 NEW BRAUNFELS, Texas — Wednesday evening, the New Braunfels Police Department said they were assisting Animal Control in corralling a zebra that got loose sometime in the afternoon.

+When that zebra was safely tranquilized and carefully recovered, a second zebra also escaped and had been missing until Thursday.
+The City of New Braunfels said that zebra has since died after it was returned to its owners.

+"In the hours since the incident was resolved, NBPD was saddened to hear that the zebra had died sometime after it was returned to its owners," the City said.

-According to police, the first zebra had been making its way across the city and, as of around 6 p.m., was in the area of North Grape Avenue.
+According to police, the first zebra had been making its way across the city and was in the area of North Grape Avenue.

 Police said that zebra was not from the Animal World & Snake Farm Zoo.